sipcapture/homer/docs/MCP_UI_GUIDE.md

 - SQL queries are validated server-side before execution.
 - Dangerous SQL operations are blocked by validator rules.
-- Use short-lived token for `mcp.homer_token` when possible.
+- Use short-lived token for `mcp.homer_token` when possible; for unattended deployments where daily rotation isn't practical, use `mcp.homer_auth_header` with a static, revocable Coordinator Auth-Token instead.

 ## 7. Troubleshooting